mna/0value/posts/build a restful API with Martini.md

 * Support for GZIP compression of responses (I see that there is now a Gzip middleware on the martini-contrib repository)
 * Probably more depending on your requirements!

 However, this article should've given you a taste of how it can be done with Martini.
-Most features are just a handler away!

 [martini]: http://martini.codegangsta.io
 [mapiex]: https://github.com/PuerkitoBio/martini-api-example